As a DC limo service driver, I have to be prepared for any eventuality:

 We DC limo rental service drivers aren’t given any notice for these executive events, unfortunately.

 I cannot tell you where he will be dining.
 That information is above my pay grade.
-Even the restaurant owners sometimes don’t know until 90 minutes before the president’s arrival (at which point the men in black arrive and start creeping everyone out, until it becomes clear who they precede, and then everyone gets really nervous and excited).
+Even the restaurant owners sometimes don’t know until 90 minutes before the president’s arrival (at which point the men in black arrive and start creeping everyone out, until it becomes clear who they precede, and then everyone gets nervous and excited).

 You want to talk about unexpected traffic jams?
 Or closed roads that can change the whole route of your evening?
 I’m sure I’ve got more stories than you . . .

-And if all else fails (all else has never failed me yet), I do have a GPS with a “detour” button.
+And if all else fails (all else has never failed me yet).
+I do have a GPS with a “detour” button.